oxesoft/oxefmsynth/README.md

 To build on Windows (on the [msys](https://msysgit.github.io/) shell) just type ``mingw32-make``.
 On Linux just type ``make``.
-All the code is always built by once on purpose, to make sure everything is fine (because it is a tiny project).
+All the code is always compiled by once on purpose, to make sure everything is fine (because it is a tiny project).
 ``converter`` is a development tool for creating the demos.
 It converts a .mid file in a tune.h used for the demo player.

 Using the demo